edespino/cloudberry-site/docs/table-storage-models.md

 - [Dropping a Table](#dropping-a-table)

 :::info
-To simplify the creation of database tables, you can specify the default values for some table storage options with the Cloudberry Database server configuration parameter `gp_default_storage_options`.
+To simplify the creation of database tables, you can specify the default values for some table storage options with the Apache Cloudberry server configuration parameter `gp_default_storage_options`.
 :::

 <!-- **Parent topic:** [Defining Database Objects](../ddl/ddl.html) -->

 ## Heap storage

-By default, Cloudberry Database uses the same heap storage model as PostgreSQL.
+By default, Apache Cloudberry uses the same heap storage model as PostgreSQL.
 Heap table storage works best with OLTP-type workloads where the data is often modified after it is initially loaded. `UPDATE` and `DELETE` operations require storing row-level versioning information to ensure reliable database transaction processing.
 Heap tables are best suited for smaller tables, such as dimension tables, that are often updated after they are initially loaded.

 ## Append-optimized storage